donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 In transactions involving multiple collaborating scripts, the Activites (and their redeemers) from each contributing script are combined:

-  * Initiate a `mkTxnCreateFundingProposal` transaction
+  * Initiate a `mkTxnCreateFundingProposal` transaction,
   * ... include a `mintingProjectOwnerToken` activity,
   * ... and add a `provingMembership` activity